The Great Conversation:

 Within a single language, much of the beauty of literature, the fun of word games, and the special charm of wit depend on treating words as being different types of sign at the same time.
 Poetry, legal and political rhetoric, and traditional religious language all allow for (or even require) special terms and grammatical constructions, not necessarily to accommodate special meanings but as a sign of their distinctive context and purpose: a poet or a priest is entitled to archaic words like chalice and vouchsafe, even though we never use them anymore outside such specialized contexts.
 Riddles and puns often turn upon different senses of the same word, like a pair of one-way signs pointing in different directions but mounted on a single pole.
 They may also use homophones, as in the stock joke, “Time flies like an arrow; fruit flies like a banana.”

 Word games can be played between languages as well, and in some languages, such as Hebrew, they are a favorite rhetorical device.
 In Exodus 10.10, when refusing to let the Israelites go into the wilderness to worship with their families and livestock, pharaoh tells Moses רָעָה נֶגֶד פְּנֵיכֶם (ra’ah neged peneikhem) or “evil is before your face,” i.e. Moses is planning something fishy.
 But the word ra’ah for “evil” sounds like the name of the Egyptian sun god Ra, whom the pharaohs claimed to be closely linked to, if not avatars of.
-Thus, an “Egyptian” reading of the word makes the verse a vaunt—along the lines of You have Ra here in front of you, so you can worship here—while a “Hebrew” reading implies the unintentional self-accusation I, in claiming to be a god, am evil.
+Thus, an “Egyptian” reading of the word makes the verse a vaunt—along the lines of You have Ra here in front of you (implying so you can just worship here)—while a “Hebrew” reading implies the unintentional self-accusation I, in claiming to be a god, am evil.
 (Of course, these cross-language puns are not always so deliberate.
 Native English speakers studying Spanish, for instance, must often be warned not to confuse the adjective embarazada with the word “embarrassed”!)

 These forms of wit and wordplay are distantly related to other sign systems, such as metaphor, parable, and allegory.
 Interestingly, rather than the two-layer system of sign and signified that we have thus far been working with, these literary devices have a sort of nested structure, in which the signs’ meanings are signs in turn.
 In The Pilgrim’s Progress, for instance, the words are all signs because that’s how words work, but the story itself and the characters in it are signs on a different level: they signify general or abstract realities in the spiritual life, often by personifying them as characters.
 This populace of anthropomorphized abstractions is what makes the book an allegory (a term sometimes applied, wrongly, to any work that makes extensive use of symbolism).
 But at this, we must turn to that subset of signs which are properly called symbols.